KozlovKV/NSU-repo/materials/1/english/konsp.md

 - *drop out* => *dropout*
 - *rip off* => *rip-off*

-Nouns with *-out* and *-over* are usual written without hyohen
+Nouns with *-out* and *-over* are usual written without hyphen

-# If we use "what about sth" we need use Ving
+# If we use "what about sth" we need use V4
 *What about going to the cafe?*

 # Murphey 18.
 "Used to"